apache/incubator-kie-kogito-examples/jbpm-quarkus-example/README.md

 ### Running with persistence enabled

-Kogito supports runtime persistence that is backed by Inifinispan.
+Kogito supports runtime persistence that is backed by Infinispan.
 So to be able to enable this you need to have Infinispan server installed and available over the network.
 By default it expects it to be at (it can be configured via application.properties file located in src/main/resources)

 ```
-localhost:11222
+quarkus.infinispan-client.server-list=localhost:11222
 ```

-You can install Inifinispan server by downloading it from [https://infinispan.org/download/](official website) version to be used in 10.0.0.Beta4
+You can install Infinispan server by downloading it from the [official website](https://infinispan.org/download/), version to be used is 10.0.0.Beta4

-Once Inifispan is up and running you can build this project with `-Ppersistence` to enable additional processing during the build.
+Once Infinispan is up and running you can build this project with `-Ppersistence` to enable additional processing during the build.
 Next you start it in exact same way as without persistence.

-This extra profile in maven configuration adds additional dependencies needed to work with infinispan as persistent store.
+This extra profile in maven configuration adds additional dependencies needed to work with Infinispan as persistent store.

 ## Swagger documentation

 You can take a look at the [swagger definition](http://localhost:8080/docs/swagger.json) - automatically generated and included in this service - to determine all available operations exposed by this service.
 For easy readability you can visualize the swagger definition file using a swagger UI like for example available [here](https://editor.swagger.io).
 In addition, various clients to interact with this service can be easily generated using this swagger definition.

-When running in quarkus development mode, we also leverage the Quarkus openapi extension that exposes [swagger UI](http://localhost:8080/swagger-ui/) that you can use to look at available REST endpoints and send test requests.
+When running in Quarkus development mode, we also leverage the Quarkus openapi extension that exposes [swagger UI](http://localhost:8080/swagger-ui/) that you can use to look at available REST endpoints and send test requests.

 ## Example Usage